Riot Games unveils plans for League of Legends universe in 2021

 Teamfight Tactics

-Teamfight Tactics esports will include the Fates Mid-set and Championship, followed by two brand-new sets and a new mode before the end of the year.
-Fates’ mid-set, Festival of Beasts will be coming soon.
+Teamfight Tactics esports will include the Fates Mid-set and Championship, followed by two brand-new sets and a mode before the end of the year.
+Fates’ mid-set, Festival of Beasts, will be coming soon.
 The mid-set brings a new ranked stage, new champions, new traits, and new Little Legends to the mythical fantasy world of Fates.

 This spring, TFT’s next set will bring players into a new setting.
 And later in the year, TFT will be launching a faster mode you can experience when you’re short on time, especially when you only have 20 minutes or less.
 Regional qualifiers for the Fates Championship have already begun, and the Fates champion will be crowned in just a few months.
 The viewing experience will also be improved upon for the finale of this set’s competition.